spencerrand/Unit-6-Python-APIs/README.md

 # Set the seaborn chart style
 sns.set()

-# Increase the size of the bubble charts
+# Increase the size of the scatter plots
 plt.rcParams["figure.figsize"] = [10,8]
 ```